mit212/lab2_2024/README.md

 4. Move `joystick_test.cpp` and `joystick.cpp` to the `robot/` directory.
 5. Run the new `joystick_test.cpp` and open the Serial Monitor.
 Confirm that your joystick readings are the same as before.

-### 5.2 Commanding the Robot
+### X.2.2 Commanding the Robot

-Open `lab_code/drawing.cpp` and complete all the `TODO 1`s.
+Open `lab_code/drawing.cpp` and complete all the `TODO`s.
 At a high level, the code should do the following:
    - reads the joystick
    - scales the joystick reading from `[-1, 1)` to `[-pi/2, pi/2)`
    - feeds the joystick reading to a position setpoint